Chicken-in-a-Can/bequeath/README.md

 # BEQUEATH

 Game to try out making a magic system
-Making the engine in Rust, and the whole game in Rust too
+Making the engine in Rust, and the language
+Game being made in the language I'm writing, and partially in Rust too

+## Project structure
+ - `bengine`: Game engine (Bequeath engine)
+ - `blang`: Game language (Bequeath language)
+ - `bequeath`: Bequeath
+ - `assets`: Music, fonts, sprites, sfx, and more

 ## Libraries used:
  - Rust standard libraries